Jacky161/magpieCTF-2025-Writeups/Crypto/Numbers to Fights/README.md

 Output: `b'magpieCTF{numb3r_t0_t3xt_1s_34sy}'`

 Printing out the output, we get the flag!
-When printing, Python will very helpfully turn the bytes into text to show on the screen, if it can.
+When printing, Python will very helpfully turn the bytes into ASCII text to show on the screen, if it can.

 **Flag:** magpieCTF{numb3r\_t0\_t3xt\_1s\_34sy}